(Last Update: 04/22/2025)

 - CHEMICALS can contain various chemicals, leading to potential off-gassing of VOCs.

-- HEAT RETENTION: Some synthetic materials trap heat, making some sleepers uncomfortable.
+- HEAT RETENTION: Some synthetic materials trap heat.

 How they affect allergies and irritations:

-A natural mattress often offers a hypoallergenic sleeping environment, reducing the risk of allergic reactions.
+- A natural mattress often offers a hypoallergenic sleeping environment.

-At the same time, durable and cost-effective synthetic beds may introduce chemicals that can irritate sensitive individuals.
-However, advancements in synthetic mattress technology are addressing these concerns.
+- At the same time, durable and cost-effective synthetic beds may introduce chemicals that can irritate sensitive individuals.

 Best Practices for Mattress Hygiene